 I arrived in Miami on the 26th of September 2017 for a one month art residency.
 It was bizarre.
-It was just after the hurricane Irma and the city felt sad, definitely something you wouldn’t expect from a city like Miami.
+It was just after the hurricane Irma and the city felt sad.
 My hosts and almost everyone I met during the residency were from the Venezuelan art community.
-I spent all the time there with them.
+I spent all the time with them.
 I didn’t speak Spanish and not all of them spoke English, but we really wanted to find a way to communicate.
 I was trying to guess what they were saying by their intonation, by their body language, by some words that I could catch, but mostly we were using Google Translate.
 Although Google Translate has improved a lot over the years our understanding was usually very vague and hazy.
 It was just a general idea, a distant feeling of the meaning of what had been said.
 Literally the language, its body was falling apart, was fractured and so much damaged that it was becoming something completely different – a shadow, the ghost of language.
 I felt lost, in constant haze of clues and signs.
 At the same time I was tempted and attracted to explore it.
 I wanted to find a way, a system to put back together or at least to cope with this state of communication so I decided to create my own dictionary.

 I recorded four interviews with Venezuelan artists, living in Miami, in Spanish and English.
 They shared their personal feelings and stories about their art, about leaving Venezuela and coming to Miami.